 Just for fun, here’s an 8x3km slice of an even simpler network, also just south of downtown, though admittedly in a smaller city.
 Portland:

 I often show this map in Australia because the pattern is even more clear than in Los Angeles.
 The simplicity is extreme.
 Every arterial has exactly one bus line on it, with a simple 1-2 digit number.
 The only exceptions are very close to downtown, where radial lines inevitably have to converge, and a few ghostly line numbers that appear on a white background, which signifies a handful of trips that run only on the peak.
-(Note, by the way how this notation helps the viewer see the all-day network on which she might rely,.
+(Note, by the way, how this notation helps the viewer see the all-day network on which she might rely.
 This clarity is quite unavailable on the Sydney map.
-The Los Angeles map also doesn't distinguish peak-only services, though across much of the city there are very few of them.)
+The Los Angeles map also doesn’t distinguish peak-only services, though across much of the city there are very few of them.)

-The Portland map also makes clear that even in a city with an exceptionally strong downtown, many frequent lines don't go there, including 70, 71, 72, and 75 on the map above.
+The Portland map also makes clear that even in a city with an exceptionally strong downtown, many frequent lines don’t go there, including 70, 71, 72, and 75 on the map above.
 The focus, as in Los Angeles, is on anywhere-to-anywhere travel using connections.
-Because these "crosstown" lines rely on connections more than the radial lines do, they all run as frequently as possible, and as late into the night as possible.
-Sydney, too, has non-downtown lines, but with one exception, the 400, they are too infrequent for fast connections to be possible, and often shut down earlier than the rest of the network.
+Because these “crosstown” lines rely on connections more than the radial lines do, they all run as frequently as possible and as late into the night as possible.
+Sydney, too, has non-downtown lines; with one exception, the 400, they are too infrequent for fast connections to be possible, and often shut down earlier than the rest of the network.
 Again, the frequency is hard to afford in Sydney because resources are divided over so many lines, even those these lines are often overlapping.
 Portland and Los Angeles, by contrast, are running the minimum possible number and length of lines, so that they can run each one as frequently, and as late, as possible.

 Sydney planners will sometimes argue that Los Angeles and Portland are simpler because they already have street grids, while Sydney is an unplanned accretion with no large-scale order to its street network.
 This is partly true; grids are certainly easier to remember, in both cities and transit systems.
-But you can take a structure like Sydney's and design a more gridlike system, featuring fewer and therefore more frequent lines, all designed to work together to serve any origin-destination pair, rather than picking a few major destinations as today's network tends to do.
+But you can take a structure like Sydney’s and design a more gridlike system, featuring fewer yet more frequent lines, all designed to work together to serve any origin-destination pair, rather than picking a few major destinations as today’s network tends to do.
 I did a sketch of one here.

 UPDATE: An interesting series of comments, starting here, is applying this thinking to equally gridless London, including a very, very frequent grid bus network sketch by commenter Zoltan, which is here.
-Remember that polar or "spiderweb" grid, consisting of radials and circles, can also achieve good connectivity while still focusing on a center.
-Most workable grid networks, including my sketch for Sydney here, are a hybrid of polar grids and standard rectangular grids.
+Remember that a polar or “spiderweb” grid, consisting of radials and circles, can also achieve good connectivity while still focusing on a center.
+Most workable grid networks, including my sketch for Sydney, are a hybrid of polar grids and standard rectangular grids.